awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

   For more information, including how to enable the core to establish a persistent session with AWS Cloud targets, see [MQTT persistent sessions with AWS IoT Core](#mqtt-persistent-sessions)\.

 **Communication with local targets**
 All local communication uses QoS 0\.
-The core makes one attempt to send a message to a local target, which can be a Greengrass Lambda function, connector, or [connected device](what-is-gg.md#greengrass-devices)\.
+The core makes one attempt to send a message to a local target, which can be a Greengrass Lambda function, connector, or [client device](what-is-gg.md#greengrass-devices)\.
 The core doesn't store messages or confirm delivery\.
 Messages can be dropped anywhere between components\.
 Although direct communication between Lambda functions doesn't use MQTT messaging, the behavior is the same\.

 ### MQTT message queue for cloud targets<a name="mqtt-message-queue"></a>